Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Took a day off for Halloween!
 Did a stack problem today and got it first try as a medium in under 20 minutes.
 Getting pretty good at these.

 It was ocean view buildings stack problem.
 So pretty happy with the result.

+## Day 40: 11/1/25: Did More Problems Today
+Ok, so I did more problems today.
+I think I did one or two stack problems and a couple of linked list prooblems.
+Got a medium first try for linked list.
+It was the add two numbers II problem (445).

+I think I am getting pretty good at this.
+Also I am going to see how long I can fast for.